Geoff Walden

 One of the best known of these sites (of course, it only became generally known after the war) was the Mittelwerk near Nordhausen, where V-1 and V-2 rockets were made by slave laborers from concentration camps, deep inside a mountain factory.
 This site is covered on a separate page.

-This page shows two other sites in central Thüringen: an underground factory for the Me 262 jet aircraft near Kahla, and an underground facility that may have been meant for the final Führerhauptquartier (FHQ) near Gotha.
+This page shows three other sites in central Thüringen: an underground factory for the Me 262 jet aircraft near Kahla, a tunnel system that was started in the Elster valley at Berga, and an underground facility that may have been meant for the final Führerhauptquartier (FHQ) near Gotha.

 REIMAHG Me 262 Production Site near Kahla (Codename "Lachs" - "Salmon")